hacks-guide/Guide_Wii/docs/key-information.md

 ## Getting Help

-Ran into an issue while following the guide, already have an issue on your modded Wii, or just a plain need for answers?
+Ran into an issue while following the guide, already have an issue on your modded Wii, or just plain need answers?

 + If your question isn't already answered on this page, it may be answered in the [FAQs](faq) section of the guide.
 + If your question still isn't answered and you need support, join the [Nintendo Homebrew Discord](https://discord.gg/C29hYvh) and go to the `#wii-vwii-assistance` channel.